-“Frontios” is an adventure of the twentyfirst season of “Doctor Who” classic series, which aired in 1984.
-It follows “The Awakening” and it’s a four parts adventure written by Christopher Bidmead and directed by Ron Jones.
+“The Underwater Menace” is an adventure of the fourth season of “Doctor Who” classic series, which aired in 1967.
+It’s a four parts adventure written by Geoffrey Orme and directed by Julia Smith.

-On December 4 the first season of the show “Westworld” ended.
+On June 24 the second season of the show “Westworld” ended.